blairconrad/blairconrad.github.io/_posts/2011-12-15-best-all-around-net-coverage-tool-opencover.md

 This is the gala awards show, where my chosen coverage tool is announced.

 If you've come this far, you've probably already read the title, and it won't surprise you to learn that I've chosen <a href="https://github.com/sawilde/opencover">OpenCover</a>.
-It offered the best fit for my requirements - the only areas where I found it lacking were in the "nice to haves". <!--more-->Witness:
+It offered the best fit for my requirements - the only areas where I found it lacking were in the "nice to haves".
+Witness:
 <ul>
    <li>OpenCover is pretty easy to <strong>run from the command line</strong> - second only to NCover.</li>
    <li>It can (with the help of ReportGenerator) generate <strong>coverage reports in XML and HTML</strong>.</li>